logzio/logz-docs/_source/logzio_collections/_security-sources/openvas.md

     ![OpenVAS image](https://dytvr9ot2sszz.cloudfront.net/logz-docs/security-analytics/openvas.png)

-4. The CSV file will be downloaded to the default Downloads path set for your Web browser. <br> If your Filebeat is configued to read reports from another folder, you can manually copy OpenVAS reports to another folder or change the browser's default Downloads path.
+4. The CSV file will be downloaded to the default Downloads path set for your Web browser.
+If your Filebeat is configued to read reports from another folder, you can manually copy OpenVAS reports to another folder or change the browser's default Downloads path.

 ##### Check Logz.io for your logs